elD1ablO/elD1ablO/README.md

 - 👋 Hi, I’m @elD1ablO
 - 👀 I’m interested in Python, Unity and Arduino projects
-- 🌱 I’m currently learning Python and Unity
+- 🌱 I’m currently learning Unity

 <!---
 elD1ablO/elD1ablO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.